 - Once you have all this, you can start making sense of your collected data.
 Or rather, not you but super-advanced algorithms able to analyse colossal amounts of data and give meaningful interpretations.

-Naturally, the quality of data you get will depend on the quality of the software you use.
+Naturally, the quality of the data you get depends on the quality of the software you use.

 Connecting the data points

-By matching, combining and integrating these 4 types of data, you can deduce an incredible amount of information that will help you increase your conversion rates.
+By matching, combining, and integrating these 4 types of data, you can derive a wealth of information that will help you increase your conversion rates.
 User behaviour data can highlight areas of your website and your service that need improvement.

-Some numerous possible problems and barriers can hold your conversion rates back.
-These may be general issues like below-par content, poor design, slow page loading or targeting the wrong keywords.
+Numerous possible problems and barriers can hold your conversion rates back.
+These may be general issues such as below-par content, poor design, slow page loading, or targeting the wrong keywords.
 The issues could, however, be more specific and sometimes come down to a single page or even a single design element done wrong.
 In both cases, user behaviour data can help you identify problems by using different methods.
 These methods include:

 - Heat maps